mypolopony/earthquake_sounds/README.md

 ![Project Banner](https://github.com/mypolopony/earthquake_sounds/blob/develop/img/huddled.png)

 ## Overview
 Earthquake Sounds is a Python package that listens to earthquakes in real-time and reports on them via a front-end interface.
 It continuously fetches seismic data, processes it, and provides real-time visual and audio feedback on detected seismic activity.
+Experience and hear earthquakes as they happen.

 ## Features
 - Listens to real-time earthquake data from monitoring sources.